MiguelCastillo/azureContainer/README.md

 A fully functional sample running AzureContainer can be seen in <a href='https://github.com/MiguelCastillo/azureContainer/blob/master/test.js'>test.js</a>

-Let's disect it right here:
+Let's dissect it right here:

 #### nconf
 `nconf` allows us to process input from the cli and environment variables.
 Whichever is found first, with cli arguments having higher priority.